 Then they sat down on the ground with him for seven days and seven nights with no one speaking a word to him, for they saw that his pain was very great.Job 2:13(NASB)

-God permitted the accuser of our soul to test the integrity of His servant, which resulted in a shocking attack on Job's family, his body and his reputation.
-This unprecedented assault left this God-fearing man bereft of his family, stripped of his wealth, despised by his wife, physically afflicted, a social outcast from his community and totally unrecognisable.
+God permitted the accuser of our soul to test the integrity of His servant which resulted in a shocking attack on Job's family, his body, and his reputation.
+This unprecedented assault left this God-fearing man bereft of his family, stripped of his wealth, despised by his wife, physically afflicted, a social outcast from his community, and totally unrecognisable.

-The prologue set the stage for the entire dialogue that would follow, but only the reader knows the reason behind Job's suffering.
-All other actors in the story, including the men who came to comfort their friend, are unaware of the conversation that took place in heaven between the Lord and His adversary, Satan.
+The prologue sets the stage for the entire dialogue that would follow, but only the reader knows the reason behind Job's suffering.
+All the other actors in the story, including the men who came to comfort their friend, are unaware of the conversation that took place in heaven between the Lord and His adversary, Satan.

-These men were so shocked at Job's unprecedented misfortune and dishevelled appearance that they wept aloud, tore their robes and covered themselves in dust and ashes, as was the custom of the day.
-Then we read.. "they sat down on the ground with Job for seven days and seven nights with no one speaking a word to him, for they saw that his pain was very great."
+These men were so shocked at Job's unprecedented misfortune and dishevelled appearance that they wept aloud, tore their robes, and covered themselves in dust and ashes, as was the custom of the day.
+Then we read, "they sat down on the ground with Job for seven days and seven nights with no one speaking a word to him, for they saw that his pain was very great."

-We are not told what went through the minds of these three men, during their seven days and nights of silence, but as the drama unfolds, we discover a range of biased attitudes in the mind of each person.
+We are not told what went through the minds of these three men during their seven days and nights of silence, but as the drama unfolds, we discover a range of biased attitudes in the mind of each person.
 They had an incomplete understanding of the reason for Job's trials, and their conclusions were diametrically opposite of the truth!

-Eliphaz was a man with strong opinions, which would have been formed by things he had seen or heard, or hatched from his own fertile imagination.
-He was a man who showed that he favoured his own, insufficient philosophy of life, rather than trusting the wisdom and truth of God.
+Eliphaz was a man with strong opinions which would have been formed by things he had seen, or heard, or hatched from his own fertile imagination.
+He was a man who showed that he favoured his own insufficient philosophy of life, rather than trusting the wisdom and truth of God.

 Bildad exhibited a strongly religious bias.
 He held fast to past traditions and religious rationality.
-He considered the voice of reason was found in the philosophical platitudes of ancient sages or pious proverbs.. developed, over time, from old wives' tales.
+He considered the voice of reason was found in the philosophical platitudes of ancient sages or pious proverbs... developed over time from old wives' tales.
 He was a man who paid greater heed to his own flawed feelings in preference to the truth.

-Zophar showed himself to be a traditional legalist, who was both opinionated and dogmatic in his monologues, and who considered himself to be super-spiritual.
-He presumptuously presents himself as a man who is speaking for God Himself.. and who was the proud possessor of hidden knowledge from which others were excluded!
+Zophar showed himself to be a traditional legalist who was both opinionated and dogmatic in his monologues, and who considered himself to be super-spiritual.
+He presumptuously presents himself as a man who is speaking for God Himself... and who was the proud possessor of hidden knowledge from which others were excluded!

-Although these men are no doubt genuine friends, who believed in God and were well-acquainted with Job as a respected member of their society, we also start to recognise a critical, carnal attitude developing.. as they present their opinions to him without recourse to the truth..
+Although these men are no doubt genuine friends who believed in God and were well-acquainted with Job as a respected member of their society, we also start to recognise a critical, carnal attitude developing... as they present their opinions to him without recourse to the truth..

-Even in the early stages of the drama, we recognise that Job's suffering attracted friends who preferred to gloat over his pain rather than fulfilling the role of a godly comforter and true friend, who draws close to a suffering brother and fulfils the law of Christ by bearing one another's burden,
+Even in the early stages of the drama, we recognise that Job's suffering attracted friends who preferred to gloat over his pain rather than fulfilling the role of a godly comforter and true friend, who draws close to a suffering brother and fulfils the law of Christ by bearing one another's burden.

-Perhaps by waiting until Job opened the conversation these friends allowed criticism to override compassion, which set the stage for their long, opinionated accusations.
+Perhaps by waiting until Job opened the conversation, these friends allowed criticism to override compassion which set the stage for their long, opinionated accusations.
 Perhaps they came to comfort their friend but allowed human wisdom and worldly philosophies to influence their counsel.

-Instead, we gain a greater understanding of the importance of prayer, the nature of God, the reason behind much human suffering and how the Lord deals graciously with His servants.
+Instead, we gain a greater understanding of the importance of prayer, the nature of God, the reason behind much human suffering, and how the Lord deals graciously with His servants.
 May we learn the many spiritual lessons presented in the drama of Job and avoid the mistakes of his critical comforter - and in everything fulfil the will of God in our lives.

 Heavenly Father, thank You for the amazing truths we can learn from the book of Job and the knowledge we have gained about the spiritual war that has been raging in heavenly places since the fall of man in the garden of Eden.
 Thank You that You work all things together for good for those that love You, and that no matter what sufferings we may have to undergo in this fallen world, You will use it to teach us more of Your character and more about ourselves.
 Keep me from engaging in human wisdom or allowing worldly philosophies or legalistic tendencies to adversely influence my understanding of Your plans and purposes.
-And help me to hold fast to my integrity, like Job, when I do not understand why difficulties have arisen in my life - this I ask in Jesus' name.
-AMEN.
+And help me to hold fast to my integrity, like Job, when I do not understand why difficulties have arisen in my life.
+This I ask in Jesus' name, AMEN.